Ranjeetk489/EssenceUI/README.md

 # EssenceUI
-Essence is a CSS library which can be used to easily build super-fast and great looking web interfaces
+Essence is a CSS library which can be used to easily build super-fast and great looking web interfaces.